Mosaic Law Congregation

 Our spirituality is lively, traditional, participatory, eclectic, and egalitarian.
 Wherever you are in your Jewish journey, your presence and participation are welcome.

-Please join us for our weekly Shabbat kiddush lunch and introduce yourself to our community.
+Please share in our weekly Shabbat kiddush lunch and introduce yourself to our community.
 We look forward to meeting you.

 Education Across the Generations

 Teaching and learning across the spectrum are central to Jewish identity.
 We encourage participation in our many opportunities to learn together and to share your own teachings.
-We are proud of our extensive Adult Ed offerings, including our affiliation with the Melton School of Adult Jewish Learning.
+We are proud of our Mercaz religious school and many Adult Education offerings.

 Social Action, Cultural, Communal